 Sheepdog Memorial

-In the mid-1800s, herding dogs (not yet known as Collies) were imported into New Zealand from the United Kingdom to help farmers herd sheep on the island.
+In the mid-1800s, herding dogs were imported into New Zealand from the United Kingdom to help farmers herd sheep on the island.
 The dogs came on the same cargo ships as the sheep they would be herding and were eventually given the name Border Collies.
 Word about these incredibly smart and athletic dogs spread quickly, and they became highly sought after.
-It is believed that during this time period, a rancher with a herding dog could move up to a thousand sheep at a time.
-They barked when they sensed danger, and did their work by maneuvering through the fields, avoiding any distractions along the way.
+They barked when they sensed danger, and did their work by maneuvering through the fields, avoiding any distractions along the way and moving up to 1000 sheep at a time.

 In 1968, a bronze statue was erected on the shore of New Zealand’s Lake Tekapo in the Mackenzie Basin.
 The monument depicts a Border Collie looking out over the water, and a plaque tells the story of the herding dogs.
-The snow-capped Southern Alps are visible in the distance, and the monument is within walking distance of the Church of the Good Shepherd, a stone church and memorial for the shepherds and farmers who once worked the surrounding fields.
-The statue is free to visit.
+The snow-capped Southern Alps are visible in the distance, and the monument is within walking distance of the Church of the Good Shepherd, a stone building and memorial for the shepherds and farmers who once worked the surrounding fields.

-Extend your stay in this picturesque part of New Zealand with a stay at a pet-friendly Airbnb on the shores of Lake Tekapo.
+Extend your stay in this picturesque part of New Zealand by booking a pet-friendly Airbnb on the shores of Lake Tekapo.

 Eagle Rock Park 9/11 Memorial